space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 ### Drugs

 Mindbreaker Toxin can be manufactured and administered as a bulk Influence dose.

-### Brainwashing

-Converted Revolutionaries have an obvious trait that can be inspected:

-“They appear slightly dazed and confused”.

-This state is shared with imbiding some contraband chemicals, like Mindbreaker Toxin: being dazed and confused itself is not evidence of the round type being Revolutionaries.

-It’s possible to hide this dazed state by covering the character’s eyes via gas masks, welding masks, sunglasses, etc.

 # Role Outline: The Security Team